FROM clause (JPQL / Criteria API)

 WHERE c2 MEMBER OF c1.neighbors

 Multiple variables are equivalent to nested loops in a program.
 The FROM clause above defines two loops.
-The outer loop uses c1 to iterate over all the Country objects.
-The inner loop uses c2 to also iterate over all the Country objects.
-A similar query with no WHERE clause would return all the possible combinations of two countries.
-The WHERE clause filters any pair of countries that do not share a border, returning as results only neighboring countries.
+The outer loop iterate over all the Country objects, using c1.
+The inner loop also iterate over all the Country objects, using c2.
+A similar query with no WHERE clause would return all possible combinations of two countries.
+The WHERE clause filters any pair of countries that do not share a border, returning only neighboring countries.

-Database Management Systems (DBMS), including ObjectDB, try to optimize the execution of multi-variable queries.
+Database management systems (DBMSs), including ObjectDB, try to optimize the execution of multivariable queries.
 Whenever possible, full nested iteration over the entire Cartesian product is avoided.
-The above query, for example, can be executed as follows.
-An outer loop iterates with c1 over all the Country objects in the database.
-An inner loop iterates with c2 only over the neighbors collection of the outer c1.
-In this case, by propagation of a WHERE constraint to the FROM phase, a full iteration over the Cartesian product is avoided.
+For example, the query above can be executed as follows: An outer loop uses c1 to iterate over all Country objects, and an inner loop uses c2 to iterate only over the neighbors collection for the current c1.
+In this case, propagating the WHERE constraint to the FROM phase avoids a full iteration over the Cartesian product.

 [INNER] JOIN